 F:\winxp.vhd – Destination and file name of VHD

-This is because of it is attached to one machine and listed in virtual media manager.
+2) This is because it is attached to one virtual machine and listed in the virtual media manager.
 Release and remove the disk from virtual media manager (Note – Do not remove the VDI file from physical hard disk).

-Run the command again, which returned following successful VDI to VHD conversion message.
+Run the command again, it will return following the successful conversion message.

-Here is the screenshot of running same virtual machine on both desktop virtualization software.
+Here is the screenshot of working same virtual machines on both desktop virtualization software.

 It hardly took 5 minutes to convert this working machine (2GB VDI) to Virtual PC.
-Some blogs and forums mentioned about third party software to convert VDI to VHD, but it can be done easily by VirtualBox command as shown here.
+Some blogs and forums mentioned about third-party software to convert VDI to VHD, but it can be done easily by VirtualBox command as shown here.
 I hope this guide is helpful.